PHP Performance Tuning with XDebug

 xdebug.profiler_output_name="cachegrind.out.%t-%s"

 The first line will enable PHP performance tuning logging data, set to 0 to disable.
-The second line tells Xdebug to append to log files on each page refresh if you do not set this Xdebug will overwrite the log each time a page is requested.
-The next two lines set the output directory and the filename.
-Make sure that you check that Apache (or another web server) has to write access to the directory.
+The second line tells Xdebug to append to log files on each page refresh.
+If you do not set this, Xdebug will overwrite the log each time a page is requested.
+The following two lines set the output directory and the filename.
+Ensure you check that Apache (or another web server) has to write access to the directory.

 Analysing PHP Performance Tuning Data

 The log files themselves are useless; you will need to use an analysis tool such as CacheGrind to get any meaningful information out of them.
-CacheGrind is available for both Windows and Linux .
-In this example, I am going to use the Windows version, WinCacheGrind.
+CacheGrind is available for both Windows and Linux.
+In this example, I will use the Windows version WinCacheGrind.

 WinCacheGrind XDebug Performance Analysis